 While aerobic exercise is most traditional, high-intensity interval training (HIIT) is increasingly favored for its fat-burning anaerobic power, accomplished in a fraction of the time.
-A HIIT workout alternates cycles of short, intense energy bursts with longer rest periods.
+A HIIT workout alternates cycles of short, intense energy bursts with longer rest periods, using resistance training.

 As perfect as this is for busy professionals, HIIT isn’t for everyone because it is so intense.
 Preconditioning exercises are needed for those who are sedentary.
 Since HIIT is anaerobic, cells rely on blood glucose for energy, so a diet that is too low on the glycemic index scale may not be amenable to HITT.
 No matter which exercise regimen you choose, avoid injury, burnout, and overtraining.